-Just like that, our Cape Breton Island road trip on the Cabot Trail came to an end but our Nova Scotian journey wasn’t over (look out for part 2 of our road trip in my next post!).
+Just like that, our Cape Breton Island road trip on the Cabot Trail came to an end but our Nova Scotian journey wasn’t over (see Part 2 of our road trip around mainland Nova Scotia in this post).

 Before arriving on Cape Breton Island, I wondered if it would top my road trip to Tofino but comparing the two would be like asking me to choose between the Galapagos Islands and a safari in South Africa.
 Both islands offer the best of Mother Nature in magnificent settings in their own special way.

 It’s a shame though that the west coast attracts most of the tourist attention because Cape Breton Island is drop-dead gorgeous.

 It brought me closer to my country that is so diverse in culture, people and natural treasures.
 In fact, as a city dweller in flat, land-locked Toronto, I experienced moments of asking myself “this is Canada?” while marvelling at the highland and coastal scenery.